 With TripAdvisor, reviews for hotels and travel research reached a whole new level of importance.
 The website consistently ranks in the number one position for travel and tourism sites worldwide.
 1.2 million hotels, as well as 136,000 destinations, are ranked and reviewed on the site where 77% of world travelers go to plan their business or leisure travel.
 The site has a $5 trillion influence on the global travel economy.
 The power of this platform for the hotel industry is clear.

 While it’s mostly thought of as a review website, TripAdvisor restructured itself as a social media platform since 2018.
 So, how can you make it work for your hotel?

 - Claim your listing – This puts brand representation power into your hands, allowing you to respond to comments (good and bad), update details about your hotel and even receive analytics on hotel performance on the platform.

 - Update your information – Have you hired a new chef?
-Remodelled your rooms?
+Remodeled your rooms?
 Added wedding or conferencing facilities?
-Remodelled to become eco-friendlier?
+Remodeled to become eco-friendlier?
 Whatever you’ve done or changed, you need to reflect this on your listing, so guests know what to expect from their experience.

 Take a look at what the 414 Hotel (the #1 listing on TripAdvisor in New York) is doing to get some inspiration.